Stock market today: Wall Street slips as hopes dim for an imminent cut to interest rates

 NEW YORK (AP) — Wall Street is slipping Wednesday after stronger-than-expected data on the economy weakened hopes that easier interest rates will arrive soon.

-The S&P 500 was 0.6% lower in midday trading and on track for a second straight drop after closing out its 10th winning week in the last 11.
-The Dow Jones Industrial Average was down 19 points, or 0.1%, as of 11 a.m.
+The S&P 500 was 0.8% lower in afternoon trading and on track for a second straight drop after closing out its 10th winning week in the last 11.
+The Dow Jones Industrial Average was down 121 points, or 0.3%, as of 12:43 p.m.
 Eastern time, and the Nasdaq composite was 1.1% lower.

 Rising yields in the bond market were once again putting downward pressure on stocks.
 Yields climbed after a report showed sales at U.S. retailers were stronger last month than economists expected.
 While that's good news for an economy that's defied predictions for a recession, it could also keep upward pressure on inflation.